yasinberkaynarin/DSA-210project/README.md

-DSA-210 Project – Movie Budget and IMDb Rating Analysis Project Overview 🎬
+🎬📊 Movie Budget and IMDb Rating Analysis 🍿

-This project analyzes the relationship between movie budgets, IMDb ratings, and movie popularity using movie data between 1980 and 2020.

-The main goal of the project is to understand whether higher budget movies tend to receive better IMDb ratings and generate higher revenue.
-The project also explores how variables such as votes, runtime, and ratings relate to movie success.

-Dataset 📂
+Project Overview & Motivation

+Movies have always been one of the biggest parts of the entertainment industry, and I have always been curious about why some movies become extremely successful while others do not.
+As someone who enjoys watching movies and checking IMDb ratings regularly, I wanted to explore whether financial investment actually affects audience reception and movie success.

+In this project, I analyzed movie data between 1980 and 2020 to understand the relationship between movie budgets, IMDb ratings, popularity, and revenue.
+I was especially interested in seeing whether bigger budgets lead to higher IMDb ratings or if audience satisfaction depends on other factors as well.

+The goal of the project was to combine data analysis, visualization, and basic machine learning techniques to better understand movie success using real world movie data.

+Data Source: Where did i get the data, How i collect it🌐

-The main dataset was obtained from Kaggle and includes information about movies such as:
+The main dataset used in this project was obtained from Kaggle and included information about movies such as:

-Movie Title
-Genre
-Release Year
+movie names
+genres
+release years
-IMDb Score
+IMDb scores
-Votes
-Budget
-Gross Revenue
-Runtime
+vote counts
+budgets
+gross revenue
+runtime

-To improve the analysis, the dataset was enriched using IMDb official datasets:
+To improve the dataset, I also used IMDb official datasets:

 title.basics.tsv
 title.ratings.tsv

-Movies were matched using title and release year information.
-IMDb enrichment added:

-IMDb IDs
-IMDb ratings
-IMDb vote counts
-IMDb genres
+Using movie titles and release years, I matched the movies with IMDb data and added IMDb IDs, IMDb ratings, vote counts, and genres to the dataset.

-The enrichment process achieved approximately a 97% match rate.
+The IMDb enrichment process achieved approximately a 97% successful match rate.

 Data Analysis 🔍

-The project includes several stages of analysis:

-Data cleaning and preprocessing
+After cleaning and preprocessing the dataset, I performed several different analyses to better understand movie success and popularity.

-IMDb data enrichment
+IMDb Enrichment
-Exploratory Data Analysis (EDA)
-Correlation analysis
-Hypothesis testing
-Basic machine learning modeling

-Several visualizations were created to analyze the relationships between movie variables.
+The dataset was enriched using IMDb official data.
+I created a visualization to compare matched and unmatched movies after the enrichment process.

+Budget vs IMDb Rating

+Using scatter plots, I analyzed the relationship between movie budgets and IMDb ratings.

+The results showed that having a larger budget does not necessarily guarantee higher IMDb ratings.
+Many lower budget movies also received strong audience ratings.

+Budget vs Gross Revenue

+I also explored the relationship between budget and gross revenue.

+Compared to IMDb ratings, budget appeared to have a stronger relationship with revenue.
+In general, higher budget movies tended to generate more revenue overall.

-Hypothesis Testing 📊
+Hypothesis Testing

-The project tested whether higher budget movies tend to receive higher IMDb ratings and popularity.

-Movies were divided into high budget and low budget groups, and a t-test was applied to compare their IMDb ratings.
+Movies were divided into high budget and low budget groups based on the median budget value.

+A t-test was applied to compare IMDb ratings between these groups and evaluate whether the differences were statistically significant.

-Machine Learning 🤖
+Machine Learning

 A Linear Regression model was used to predict movie popularity using variables such as: